dpurohit108/DH110-F22-DHRUVP/Assignments/Assignment06.md

   <img src="adobe.png" alt="Adobe Colors" width="500px"/>
 </p>

 The colors extracted from the logo using Adobe were used, in addition to a couple of other colors in order to add variation and to pass color contrast tests.
+The colors chosen match the general scheme, however, the Spark color contrast required some colors to be darkened/lightened.
+Per the assignment instructions, these colors were modified and used accordingly.

 * Header: 049DD9
 * Goal Buttons: 006A94
 * Navigation Button Labels: 000000
 * Newsletter Button Label: 006A94
 * Background: F0F9FD

+### Layout Grid
+* 14 rows (0 margin, 5 gutter)
+* 3 columns (25 margin, 15 gutter)